yiisoft/db/docs/en/query/where.md

 $query->andFilterCompare('value', '<=100');
 ```

-You can also specify operator explicitly.
+You can also specify the operator explicitly.

 ```php
 $query->andFilterCompare('name', 'Doe', 'like');